microsoft/ivy/doc/examples/sht/trans.md

     import t.recv_request
     import t.recv_delegate

+We left the `req` and `shard` types uninterpreted, since these don't matter to the transport service.
 We use `udp_simple` as the low-level datagram service.
 Let's verify this module:

     ivy_check trans_test.ivy
     Checking isolate iso_t...